Iretha/data-structures-and-algorithms/docs/alg-03-bubble-sort.md

 # Pros
 - In-place sorting, does not generate new objects (no additional memory usage)
+- The fastest on an extremely small and/or nearly sorted set of data

 # Cons
 - No really fast
 - Not appropriate for large data sets

 # Usage
-- Not used in practise, because of it's runtime
+- Not used in practise, because of it's runtime except the cases of very small amount of data, that is almost sorted

 # Implementation
 ```java